ganeti/ganeti/doc/install.rst

 **Mandatory** on all nodes.

-You can run Ganeti either in "bridged mode" or in "routed mode".
+You can run Ganeti either in "bridged mode", "routed mode" or "openvswitch mode".
 In bridged mode, the default, the instances network interfaces will be attached to a software bridge running in dom0.
 Xen by default creates such a bridge at startup, but your distribution might have a different way to do things, and you'll definitely need to manually set it up under KVM.

 Beware that the default name Ganeti uses is ``xen-br0`` (which was used in Xen 2.0) while Xen 3.0 uses ``xenbr0`` by default.
 See the